 Roslyn Litman, a lawyer, handled many First Amendment cases, including County of Allegheny v.
-American Civil Liberties Union over the constitutionalisty of religious displays in the courthouse and outside the city-county building.
+American Civil Liberties Union over the constitutionality of religious displays in the courthouse and outside the city-county building in Pittsburgh.
 (Photo, screen capture from YouTube series, Roslyn Litman Remembers)

 Born in 1928 in Brooklyn, New York, as Eva Roslyn Margolis, she earned her undergraduate and law degrees from the University of Pittsburgh, where she met her future husband David Litman.
 She finished first in her class at law school.